 More information about getting repairs carried out to your property is available on the Shelter website.

-If you are a landlord, we can offer you advice and information about your responsibilities as a landlord, including information about gas safety, fire safety, electrical safety, licensing for Houses in Multiple Occupation, and energy efficiency, help to improve heating, hot water and insulation, and energy performance certificates.
+If you are a landlord, we can offer you advice and information about your responsibilities as a landlord, including information about gas safety, fire safety, electrical safety requirements, licensing for Houses in Multiple Occupation, and energy efficiency, help to improve heating, hot water and insulation, and energy performance certificates.

 Landlords must make sure that at the start of each tenancy there are working smoke alarms installed, and in some cases carbon monoxide alarms will also be required.
 Failure to comply may result in a fixed penalty fine of up to £5,000 being issued to the landlord.
 For further information on how The Smoke and Carbon Monoxide Alarm Regulations 2015 is applied and how the level of fine will be determined, please read our Statement of Principles (PDF, 174KB).